 For this reason, schools are a microcosm of society and should be recognised as the second most important institution of life after the family.
 Therefore it is here, as a unit of multicultural representation, that the stand must be made to ensure that violence of all forms is unacceptable within its boundaries and society as a whole.
 This is not about teaching another subject or stretching a schools resources even more but about establishing a cohesive ethos that will make a positive difference in everyone's lives that are a part of the school and have this same attitude permeate our society as school members go out into the world.

 Most teachers are not qualified psychologists or counselors but through empathy we are all in a position to observe and assist people we know that could be in harms way.
 It is the schools responsibility, as are all workplaces, to ensure the safety of the people within its boundaries but with your membership pack you will be shown how you can create a caring environment and an incubator for a peaceful and cohesive society.

+This initiative has been designed and initiated by Edukits and we are independent of the Ministry of Education.
 We can not look to and rely only on the Government, Police and Justice system to eliminate these problems without making a stand and taking action ourselves.
 Schools are a vital and central part in our community and the training ground for all our children.
 It is here that we can all help.
+Show your commitment today by becoming a member-school today.

-Links to download the membership pack will be sent upon receipt of payment.
+Links to download the membership pack will be sent on receipt of payment.

 How to develop a caring community within your school and in the classroom that will encourage the development of good character while improving your students performance & enhance the performance of all at your school.